INNVTV/NetCore-Clean-Architecture/README.md

 # TODO

- * TODO: Enable Notification with many subscribers.
- * TODO: Logging using Notification Services or Pre/Post Pipelines?
+ * TODO: Logging using Notification Services or Pre/Post Pipelines (only on commands/success - otherwise post failure)?
  * TODO: Use Nitifications with Caching?
 (To clear cache)
  * TODO: Authorization using Pre-Post Pipelines (with logging?)
- * TODO: Notification and Pipeline Notes in ReadMe

- * TODO: Add Cross-Cutting (ActivityLog, ExceptionLog, ErrorLog, Authorization) in Commands/Queries

  * TODO: Console Cleaner Methods for Debug Methods
  * TODO: Resolve continuation tokens in MediatR